EthanMinton/megr2157-portfolio/docs/assignments/A03/index.md

 <img width="1917" height="1137" alt="Screenshot 2026-09-08 160100" src="https://github.com/user-attachments/assets/e1b93023-bc97-4f38-b13c-e62dc49ed968" />

 I began by creating 2 Circles overlapping each other, with their centers being directly aligned with each other.
 I started by constraining the outer circle with the previously set global variable of "do" (value of 0.5 inches) and then setting the inner circle to "di" (value of 0.25 inches).
 This is to ensure that when changing the global variables, almost all possible alterations are carried throughout the entire file.

+NOTE: A major mistake was made here with the implementation of the global variables.
+For more explanation on how to properly implement them, refer to the Lesson Learned Section at the very bottom.

 <img width="972" height="640" alt="Screenshot 2026-09-08 160236" src="https://github.com/user-attachments/assets/8732bbe2-fe79-42ad-a1b6-55a0c2469b6e" />
 <img width="1055" height="603" alt="Screenshot 2026-09-09 143931" src="https://github.com/user-attachments/assets/ad815d84-dd0e-40b5-90c5-3a1165b716d7" />